 Medication Abortions with Mifegymiso

-1 – SECOND VISIT – Your Ultrasound and Counselling Appointment – You will be booked for an in-clinic appointment for an ultrasound on the same day as your counselling appointment.
+You will be booked for an in-clinic appointment for a vaginal ultrasound on the same day as your counselling appointment.
 We will ask you use your phone and have a private space (your car) to have the counselling appt.
 If you can not do that – we will arrange an area for you to talk to her from.
 The counsellor will explain how to take the medication, get verbal consent from you, discuss birth control if you wish and answer any questions you may have.
 Once you are finished with the counsellor you will come back to the main office to pick up your prescription and take it to the pharmacy on the main floor of our building.
 We will book a virtual follow up for you in approximately 1 week.

 When and where does the abortion actually happen?